Table of contents

 You may want to override automatic revocation statutes.
 That is, in your collaborative marital settlement agreements, as the insurance policyholder, you may commit to reinstating your ex-spouse as beneficiary.
 However, when you fail to express what you want in your collaborative settlement agreement, unfortunate consequences may follow.

-Pitfalls In Failing to Address Automatic Revocation of Insurance Policy Designations on Divorce
+Pitfalls In Failing to Address Automatic Revocation Upon Divorce of Insurance Policy Designations

 The problem?
 The ex-wife’s divorce settlement agreement did not mention the Transamerica life insurance annuity.
 Instead, the agreement awarded her the value of “all retirement accounts which exist as of December 31, 2004.”
 The agreement specified profit sharing, IRA, 401(k), and Merrill Lynch accounts.
 But the agreement failed to specify the annuity policy at issue, held in the Merrill Lynch account the parties agreed the ex-husband would keep.

 In sum, it’s not enough or wise to assume intent not expressed in writing will override automatic revocation on divorce.
-Instead, if spouses want to override automatic revocation, they need to express that in their settlement agreement.
+Instead, if spouses want to override automatic revocation of insurance policy beneficiary designations on divorce, they need to express that in their settlement agreement.

 Assuming things can be costly!
 So, to avoid costly assumptions, divorcing parties may want to override Florida’s (or other states’) automatic revocation of beneficiary designations under insurance policies.
 That means, before entry of a final judgment, a policyholder may commit to redesignating, after the divorce is final, a former spouse as beneficiary.
 For example, the collaborative team may consider and discuss language here.

 - Collaborative Marital Agreements — Beneficiary Designations After Divorce

 - Automatic Revocation of Will Provisions that Affect an Ex-Spouse on Divorce